aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/get-chart-second-category-axis/_index.md

 ### **Security and Authentication**

-The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.
+The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token‑based authentication</a>.

+**Prerequisites**
+- Register for an Aspose Cloud account and obtain a **Client Id** and **Client Secret**.
+- Generate a JWT token using the client credentials (see the linked authentication guide).
+- Include the token in the `Authorization` header of each request: `Authorization: Bearer <jwt token>`.

 ### Request parameters